 A gold credit card will also only suit someone who is going to pay off their statement in full and on time each month.
 If not the interest rates and late payment fee will far outweigh the rewards of the card.

-Compare some of the best credit card deals available - page last updated October 23, 2020
+Compare some of the best credit card deals available - last updated January 20, 2021

 Westpac Low Rate